- In the classroom courses you teach you should have clear student learning outcomes.

-Create an Online Course is really a working lab.
-You work on creating an online course.
-There are no discussions.
+Create an Online Course is a working lab.
+You work on creating your online course.
 Collaboration occurs over the work you create in UH Google Documents and UH Google Sites.

 Also, online learning requires you take on new roles in the teaching-learning relationship.
 To be successful you must be willing to release control of learning to your students.